Armstrong2035/technical-articles/MUI layouts/complexLayouts.md

 (Question: how much information is too much?
 Should I explain deeper here?)

 These are just the basics of Grid.
-You can learn more about these prperties in the official documentation.
+You can learn more about these properties in the official documentation.
 For now, let is build the layout we set out to build.
+Now, let us put these and more to use.

 ## Building the layout